 Chief Operating Officer

 As chief operating officer, Torre Jessup oversees the N.C.
-Department of Information Technology’s administrative functions, which include human resources, legislative affairs, internal audit, procurement, communications and facilities.
+Department of Information Technology’s administrative functions, which include human resources, legislative affairs, internal audit, procurement, communications, budget and finance as well as facilities.

 Jessup’s experience also includes director of the Office of Small Disadvantaged Business Utilization for the U.S. Department of Transportation and regional administrator for the U.S. General Services Administration's Southeast Sunbelt Region.